Resilience | Study

-This scoping report presented the Commission’s initial work on resilience.
-It suggested that more could be done to ensure the UK’s economic infrastructure is resilient, both now and in future.
-As well as the absence of a holistic view of resilience, it founds there are also a number of cross cutting resilience challenges which require significant changes to the current approach to address them.
+This scoping report presents the Commission’s initial work on resilience.
+It suggests that more could be done to ensure the UK’s economic infrastructure is resilient, both now and in future.
+As well as the absence of a holistic view of resilience, it found there are also a number of cross cutting resilience challenges which require significant changes to the current approach to address them.
 These gaps formed the Commission’s focus in the next phase of the study.

 In support of this, three key questions framed the Commission’s work:

 - What are the systemic issues that make infrastructure vulnerable to current shocks and future changes and how could they be addressed?

 - What does the public expect of infrastructure services and how should their views be considered in decisions about resilience?

 - What changes to governance and decision making could improve current levels of resilience and ensure future challenges are addressed?